-- \ For all the Sanding Machines: - They use abrasive coated paper or cloth as a working medium, - The most common abrasive material used is aluminium-oxide.
+They use abrasive coated paper or cloth as a working medium,

+The most common abrasive material used is aluminiumoxide.
 It is most commonly bonded to a cloth backing with two resinous coatings.
 Aluminium-oxide is graded according to the size of grit and whether open or closed coat.
-Open coat abrasives are needed for wood whereas closed coatings are used for metals because there is less wood or swarf being removed and metal is harder to sand away. - Common abrasive grades used, from coarse to fine, include 40, 60, 80, 100, 120 and 180.
+Open coat abrasives are needed for wood whereas closed coatings are used for metals because there is less wood or swarf being removed and metal is harder to sand away.

+Common abrasive grades used, from coarse to fine, include 40, 60, 80, 100, 120 and 180.
 The finer grades are not suitable for heavier machine sanding and tend to clog and wear rapidly.
 40 grit is more suited to floor striping.
+Some abrasives are graded according to the micron size of the grit.

+- They require dust extraction,

+- All have abrasion injury potential,

+- All require eye protection and prevention of dust inhalation,

+A sanding stick can be used to return sanding surfaces to a usable state.

-A "P" in front of the grade number indicates a European rather than an American grading.
-Some abrasives are graded according to the micron size of the grit. - The abrasive action is renewed by the breaking away of small chips of abrasive as the work is abraded. - They require dust extraction, - All have abrasion injury potential, - All require eye protection and prevention of dust inhalation, - When clogged they require cleaning with a cleaning stick (Maintenance Coordinator ONLY to clean Duel Drum Sander),
+Only a coordinator should use a sanding stick on the dual drum sander as there are important safety concerns When clogged they require cleaning with a cleaning stick (Maintenance Coordinator ONLY to clean Dual Drum Sander),

 - Generally they produce smoother results when work is sanded along the grain, - All potentially clog up with painted or gummy wood which therefore should not be sanded, - There is a tendency for them to heat the work as well as the abrasive medium due to friction (Excessive heat generated can cause burning and blackening of the work and also the abrasive bonding adhesive.
-The effectiveness of the abrasive is reduced by overheating which melts the abrasive bonding material and tends to irretrievably burnish the abrasive surface), - They use a table or support surface on which to hold the work. - None of them should be subjected to excessive pressure when holding the work against the abrasive surface. - Sanding is usually done after fine-edged cutting-tools have been finished with because abrasive particles embed in the work surface and will blunten sharp tools.
+The effectiveness of the abrasive is reduced by overheating which melts the abrasive bonding material and tends to irretrievably burnish the abrasive surface), - They use a table or support surface on which to hold the work. - None of them should be subjected to excessive pressure when holding the work against the abrasive surface. - Sanding is usually done after fine-edged cutting-tools have been finished with because abrasive particles embed in the work surface and will blunt sharp tools.